bodowd/bodowd.github.io/_posts/2024-12-23-duckdb-pragma-statements.md

 ---
 layout: post
-title: DuckDB Pragma statements and Client Context note
+title: How PRISM optimizes UDFs via a DuckDB extension
 description: ""
 summary: ""
-tags: [duckdb]
+tags: [duckdb, PRISM, UDF]
 ---

 This paper [The Key to Effective UDF Optimization: